-The Plan outlines recommendations that are directly informed by the desired results, data analysis, and community engagement - the first three steps in the GARE equity tool.
+The Plan outlines recommendations that are directly informed by the desired results, data analysis, and community engagement - the first three steps in the Government Alliance on Racial Equity tool.
 These recommendations are designed to ensure that the community benefits from the Plan while minimizing potential negative impacts.
 While detailed recommendations in the subsequent chapters dive deeper into the implications of the recommendations, the text below highlights equity implications of the key recommendations:

-- Land Use and Zoning: Rezone corridor-fronting residential blocks, institutional properties, and singleuse commercial shopping centers to promote sustainable development patterns, increase housing diversity, and support transportation safety enhancements. - This approach provides zoning regulations do not hinder the development of affordable and attainable housing, while also promoting mixed-use projects that can drive economic growth supported by high-quality transit. - Urban Design: Provide design guidance for the Plan area that builds on the unique residential, institutional, and commercial context along the corridor, and improves multimodal access to existing facilities.
-The Plan's urban design recommendations seek to foster a sense of place and connectedness by encouraging vibrant and engaging spaces for community interactions. - Housing: Preserve naturally occurring affordable housing and expand housing diversity so that units are available at different sizes and price points.
-The recommendations also include promoting inclusive communities by removing barriers that restrict access to housing and opportunities based on protected characteristics4, and supporting equity by ensuring that all residents have fair access to affordable, attainable, and diverse housing options in the area. - Parks, Trails, and Public Open Space: Create new open spaces with redevelopment and enhance connections to existing parks to promote a livable environment.
-Retain current parks and explore improvements while encouraging community open spaces like gardens.
-These actions support equity goals by ensuring accessible shared spaces for all residents, fostering inclusion and overall well-being. - Environmental Sustainability: Protect and expand the tree canopy with native species; create a green, cool corridor with sustainable features.
-Transition development toward net zero buildings.
+- Land Use and Zoning: Rezone corridor-fronting residential blocks, institutional properties, and singleuse commercial shopping centers to promote sustainable development patterns, increase housing diversity, and support transportation safety enhancements. - o This approach provides zoning regulations do not hinder the development of affordable and attainable housing, while also promoting mixed-use projects that can drive economic growth supported by high-quality transit. - Urban Design: Provide design guidance for the Plan area that builds on the unique residential, institutional, and commercial context along the corridor, and improves multimodal access to existing facilities.
+The Plan's urban design recommendations seek to foster a sense of place and connectedness by encouraging vibrant and engaging spaces for community interactions. - Housing: Preserve market rate affordable housing and expand housing diversity so that units are available at different sizes and price points.
+In addition, promote inclusive communities by removing barriers that restrict access to housing and opportunities based on protected characteristics 14, and supporting equity by ensuring that all residents have fair access to affordable, attainable, diverse housing options in the area. - Parks, Trails, and Public Open Space: Create new open space with redevelopment and enhance connections to existing parks to promote a livable environment.
+Retain current parks and explore improvements while encouraging community open space like gardens.
+These actions support equity goals by ensuring accessible shared spaces for all residents, fostering inclusion and overall well-being. - Environmental Sustainability: Protect and expand the tree canopy with native species, and create a green, cool corridor with sustainable features.
+Transition development toward building with net-zero carbon emissions.
 These recommendations support equity by ensuring that all communities benefit from environmental sustainability, improved walkability, and access to shaded, comfortable public spaces that enhance quality of life.
-Additional recommendations also include minimizing impervious surfaces thus protecting current and future residents from the hazards of flooding. - Transportation: Provide guidance for the corridor as a multimodal corridor with BRT.
+Additional recommendations include minimizing impervious surfaces, thus protecting current and future residents from the hazards of flooding. - Transportation: Provide guidance for the corridor as a multimodal corridor with BRT.
 The Plan's transportation recommendations advance Complete Streets and Vision Zero to create safe, walkable, and accessible environments for people of all ages and abilities.
-Equitable access to safe crossings, micro-mobility, transit, and low stress bicycle and pedestrian facilities ensures meaningful transportation equity.
+Equitable access to safe crossings,

-4 Pursuant to State Government Article, §20-702, Annotated Code of Maryland, it is the policy of the State of Maryland to provide for fair housing throughout the State, to all its citizens, regardless of race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity, disability, or source of income. https://mccr.maryland.gov/Pages/Housing-Discrimination.aspx
+14 Pursuant to State Government Article, §20-702, Annotated Code of Maryland, it is the policy of the State of Maryland to provide for fair housing throughout the State, to all its citizens, regardless of race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity, disability, or source of income. https://mccr.maryland.gov/Pages/Housing-Discrimination.aspx